 - More than 80 percent of highway vehicle fires occur in passenger vehicles.

 - More than 60 percent of highway car fires and approximately 35 percent of fatal fires originated in the vehicle’s engine, running gear, or wheel area.

 A car might catch on fire for several reasons, but once the fire reaches the most flammable area of the vehicle, the fuel tank, it could lead to an explosion.

-People who suffer burns or injuries from a burning car and/or explosion should contact a personal injury attorney as soon as possible to determine their eligibility for compensation.
+People who suffer burns or injuries from a burning car and/or explosion should contact a personal injury attorney in Louisville, or the area it happened in, as soon as possible to determine their eligibility for compensation.

 Below we provide some valuable information about the causes for a car to catch fire and what you need to do if you suffer injuries or losses in one.